 Only with a comprehensive education and capacity building among the cross-sectors of the industry, in cooperation with all the agencies mentioned, can the Philippines start to achieve sustainability in its tourism industry, and with that, can result in quality and higher yield markets, giving equal opportunity for the future generations.

-Read more about tourism, sustainability and the Philippines in this interview with Susan Santos de Cárdenas by the Sustainability Leaders Project.
+Read more about tourism, sustainability and the Philippines in the interview with Susan Santos de Cárdenas by the Sustainability Leaders Project.

 An earlier version of this post was published on Sustainability-Leaders.com